HStrand/movie-recommender/README.md

-# Social movie recommender app.
+# Social movie recommender app

 The script sgd.py runs a matrix factorization algorithm that is optimized through Stochastic Gradient Descent.